-Alec Baldwin To Stop Portraying Trump Due To ‘Maliciousness’ Of White House
+Alec Baldwin To Stop Portraying Trump Due To “Maliciousness” Of White House

-Alec Baldwin has been portraying Donald Trump on Saturday Night Live for months now, and the spot-on impersonation has garnered the sketch show its best ratings in six years, not to mention tons of public praise and even the attention of Donald Trump and the White House.
+Alec Baldwin has been portraying Donald Trump on Saturday Night Live for months now, and the spot-on impersonation has garnered the sketch show its best ratings in six years.
+Not to mention tons of public praise and even the attention of Donald Trump and the White House.
 Unfortunately for fans, it could be that very attention that puts the brakes on Baldwin’s Trump impression.

 Alec Baldwin offers Donald Trump some heartfelt Twitter advice https://t.co/fm7NOgJcx8 pic.twitter.com/KuBSCk7iwH